-If a highly-rectified, crystal-clear, Spanish-style white rum is needed (for example, because the drink’s color should not be muddied even at the cost of flavor complexity), Bacardi Superior is ubiquitous, and there are many easy-to-find alternatives.
+These rums are highly-rectified and crystal-clear light rums.
+They may be specifically desired because the drink’s color should not be muddied even at the cost of flavor complexity.
+Bacardi Superior is ubiquitous, and there are many easy-to-find alternatives.

 British-style rums are more often called for specifically by region.

 Generally, you will see calls for Demerara (Guyanese) rum, Jamaican rum, or Bajan (Barbados) rum rather than “British-style rum”.
 Jamaican rum and Demerara rum each have their own unqiue, very specific “funky” flavor, in their most pure expressions.
 Bajan rum is generally less “funky”, but more so than Spanish-style rum.
 It is a good bridge between Spanish-style and British-style and generally called for for that reason.

 For Demerara rum, I like Hamilton 86 Demerara.
 Demerara is a region where you have to be careful regarding rums that are dosed with sugar as there is no restriction on this practice.
 Ed Hamilton is a rum enthusiast who imports rums from throughout the Caribbean and makes it clear his Demerara rum contains no added sugar.
 For an overproof Demerara rum, Lemon Hart 151 is classic and Hamilton 151 is a great substitute.

 For Jamaican rum, there are a ton of good options.
 I use Appleton Estate Signature Blend for a low-ester gold rum and Appleton Estate Rare Blend 12 Year Old for a low-ester dark rum.